Lane Kenworthy, The Good Society

 DO WE NEED MORE TRUST?

 Trust may contribute to a variety of things we want, including a healthy economy, a healthy democracy, greater tolerance, stronger community, and more happiness.
-Do we need to reverse the decline in trust that has occurred over the past half century?
+Do we need to reverse the decline in trust that has occurred in the United States over the past half century?

-That probably would be helpful, but I suspect the United States can do quite well going forward even if we don’t manage to increase generalized interpersonal trust.
-First, on some outcomes, such as economic security and health, we can do better by changing government policies, and doing so doesn’t require more trust.
+That probably would be helpful, but I suspect America can do quite well going forward even if we don’t manage to increase generalized interpersonal trust.
+First, on some outcomes, such as economic security and health, we can improve by changing government policies, and doing so doesn’t require more trust.24

-Second, some countries with lower trust do pretty well.
-Japan, the United Kingdom, Belgium, France, and several other nations have similar or lower levels of trust than the United States (figure 3).
-These countries are successful in many respects, and superior to the US in some important ones.24
+Second, some countries with low trust do just fine.
+Japan, Canada, the United Kingdom, Belgium, France, and several other nations have similar or lower levels of trust than the United States (figure 3).
+These countries are successful in many respects, and superior to the US in some important ones.25

-Third, though trust has been decreasing over the past half century, America and Americans have continued to move forward — not as much as we could and should have, but forward nonetheless.
-That suggests reason for optimism even if trust remains low or falls further.
+Third, though trust has been decreasing over the past half century, America and Americans have continued to move forward — not as much as we could and should have, but forward nonetheless.26 That suggests reason for optimism even if trust remains low or falls further.